ast-fortiss-tum/near-duplicate-detection-siamese-networks/README.md

 ## 🚀 Get Started

 Follow these steps to create and activate the Conda environment to set up the project.
-Use <code style="color: red">snn-ndd</code> as the password to download resources.
+Use {\color{red}snn-ndd} as the password to download resources.

 ### 1) Clone the repository